 As a society, we have become busier than ever.
-It’s incredibly hard to find the time to complete even the most basic required tasks while balancing any semblance of a work/life balance.
-While you already feel plenty busy balancing work, friends, education, and family relationships, it may feel like you don’t have time to better yourself.
-Fortunately, many colleges around the nation have launched online educational programs enabling you to get a college degree while spending little to no time in an actual classroom setting.
-Here are some tips to better ensure your success if you choose to get your college degree online.
+It’s incredibly hard to balance work, social life, education, and family relationships, not to mention finding time for yourself.
+Fortunately, many colleges around the nation have launched online educational programs, letting you get a college degree spending minimal in a physical classroom.
+Here are some tips to help you if you are taking an online college course:

-One of the most appealing parts of taking college courses online is that you don’t have to try to take the classes you need when they’re only available on certain days and times.
-If you’re meeting with a college course advisor about taking classes on campus, it’s pretty likely that you’re already having to give up taking certain classes this semester because the times and locations don’t work with other courses.
-Online classes allow you to take as many classes as you can handle at your own pace.
-However, it’s important that you don’t allow your schedule making freedom to create bad habits.
-A recent study shows that procrastination has a verifiable negative impact on academic performance.
-At the onset of your semester, fill out a planner of every course’s assignments and due dates to make sure that you aren’t putting anything off until the last minute.
+The best part of taking college courses online is that you don’t have to stress about taking the classes you need because they’re only available on certain days and times.
+If you’re meeting with a college course advisor about taking classes on campus, it’s pretty likely that you’re already having to give up taking other classes this semester because the times and locations conflict with one another.
+On the other hand, online classes allow you to take as many classes as you can handle at your own pace.

-A potential downfall of taking your college courses on a computer can be found in the fact that you will be spending your class-work time...on a computer.
-It takes a great amount of self-discipline to ensure that the hours you spend working on college course work is spent doing just that.
-It’s difficult to avoid distractions such as social media usage, but doing so is paramount to your success.
+A potential downfall of taking your college courses on a computer can be found in the fact that you will be spending your class-work time on a computer with the internet at your fingertips . . . and every distraction too.
+It takes a great amount of self-discipline to keep from browsing the web while doing your coursework.
+It can be hard to avoid distractions such as social media usage, but doing so is paramount to your success.
 Social media can not only be distracting, but it has other negative effects on a person as well.
 It’s important that you limit your social media time, not only for your collegiate success, but also for your mental and emotional well-being.

 Use Every Tool Available to You